bmoscon/cryptostore/README.md

 ### Requirements

-Cryptostore currently requires either kafka or redis to be installed.
+Cryptostore currently requires either Kafka or Redis to be installed.
 The extra dependencies for your backend of choice must be installed as well (eg `pip install cryptostore[redis]`).
 Redis requires Redis Streams, which is supported in versions > 5.0.

 ### Running Cryptostore